joyalan/Asteroids/README.md

 ### Other installation methods

 There are many other ways to compile and run SFML projects, but I will not be going into them, since they depend greatly on the user's.
 If you wish to compile the project yourself, you can find a number of compilation methods for SFML [here](https://www.sfml-dev.org/tutorials/2.5/).
-I have included an exe file that you can use to run the game without needing to install SFML.
+If you are having trouble building the game yourself, you can go to the releases page to find a download for the game.

 ### How to play